EPA Stormwater Calculator

-Free one-day training will be held in two locations:
+Free one-day training recently held in Ellsworth and Wells

-This course led by the National Oceanographic and Atmospheric Administration Coastal Service Center training staff will introduce participants to the fundamental green infrastructure concepts that play a critical role in making communities more resilient to natural hazards.
-Through lectures featuring examples from Maine, group discussions and exercises — participants will learn what they can do to support green infrastructure network design for resiliency from natural hazards.
+This course, led by the National Oceanographic and Atmospheric Administration Coastal Service Center training staff, introduced participants to the fundamental green infrastructure concepts that play a critical role in making communities more resilient to natural hazards.
+Through lectures featuring examples from Maine, group discussions and exercises — participants learned what they can do to support green infrastructure network design for resiliency from natural hazards.
 More information here.

 The Municipal Planning Assistance Program (MPAP) provides land use planning expertise for Maine citizens, municipalities, regional planning organizations, state agencies and the Legislature, and promotes growth management principles in state and local policies, programs, regulations and investments by: